-Comment: The scale of development in the precinct is proposed to be of buildings of variable height primarily low rise in height.
+Comment: The scale of development in the precinct is proposed to be primarily of low rise in height and to do not exceed 6 meters height.
 The proposed site is in a precinct that is planned for revitalization.
-The site is located within 1.2 km from Merrylands railway station and 1.5 km from Parramatta transit interchange and is in close proximity to regular bus services to those transit hubs
+The site is located within 1000 metres approx. from Parramatta railway station and Transport Hub with regular train services west to Penrith, south to Campbelltown and east to Sydney.

-The proposed development responds and conforms to the height and building form Proposed for the precinct and would allow for future developments on adjoining sites to achieve their full potential.
+The proposed development responds and conforms to the height and building for the precinct and would allow for future developments on adjoining sites to achieve their full potential.

-The building may be termed a "Big House" type, and relates to the existing built form in the area due to its roof design, recessed bays, fenestration, materials, texture and colour.
-The building addresses the street with a major façade which is aligned with the form of the street.
+The building may be termed as a "Heritage Boutique" type, and relates to the existing built form in the area due to its heritage related design, fenestration, materials, texture and colour.

+The building addresses the street with an aesthetical pleasant façade which is aligned with the form of the adjacent heritage building and surrounding buildings.

 The built form of the development relates to other built forms allowed in the DCP for the precinct.
-The overall affect is to create a building that presents a very effective and architectural building within the streetscape.
+The overall affect is to create a building that presents a holistic approach and architecturally effective building within the streetscape.
+The fact that the new development is well setback from the heritage building, the overall new development height do not have any environmental impact on the adjoined heritage building